AIResearchForge/Plant-Disease-Detector/README.md

 A plant disease classifier based on leaf photographs, built on **Transfer Learning** and **Fine Tuning** on the **EfficientNetB0** architecture (TensorFlow / Keras).
-A portfolio project presenting a full, production-style
+A project presenting a full, production-style
 pipeline: from data, through training, to evaluation and a ready-to-use prediction function for new images.